 - You don’t have to spend a lot to get around the city!
 For 3 days, you would probably only need to buy ONE T-10 ticket.

 Food & Drink prices in Barcelona

 Breakfast is €3-4 a coffee and toast or pastry.

 For lunch, it’s about €4 for fast food meals or 8-15 euros for an average “menu del dia” to save money.
 A “menu del día” is about €8 to €15.
 This is a 3-course meal for lunch only.
 Many restaurants have them but not all.
-It includes first course, a main dish, dessert, and a drink.
+It includes the first course, the main dish, dessert, and a drink.
 Sometimes it includes coffee.

-For dinner, it’s around €10 to €30-plus, depending if you want super basic meal or a decent sit-down meal with a drink.
+For dinner, it’s around €10 to €30-plus, depending if you want a super basic meal or a decent sit-down meal with a drink.

 - The Sagrada Familia basic ticket is 17 euros.